sparkyScientist/nanosparkdynamics/_posts/2025-11-08-COMSOL_dimensionality.md

 ## Introduction

 One of the most important choices in any CFD workflow is dimensionality.
-It seems like a technical decision at first.
-Use 2D to save time, switch to 3D only when needed.
+It often feels like a technical decision at first.
+Use 2D to save time, switch to 3D when needed.
-But the more I have worked on mixed convection, jet stability, and FCCVD reactor flows, the more obvious it becomes that dimensionality fundamentally reshapes the physics.
+But as I have worked on mixed convection, jet stability, and FCCVD reactor flows, it has become clear that dimensionality fundamentally reshapes the physics.

-When we go from 3D to 2D, we are not simply reducing the computational domain.
+When we go from 3D to 2D, we are not just reducing the computational domain.
-We are modifying the mathematical operator that governs the flow.
+We are modifying the **mathematical operator** that governs the flow.
-We are removing derivatives, velocity components, and therefore entire stability pathways.
+We are removing derivatives, velocity components, and entire instability pathways.

-This post is my attempt to lay out, as clearly as possible, how 2D planar, 2D axisymmetric, and 3D models differ, what each can and cannot represent, and why these choices matter so much for asymmetric jets, buoyancy driven vortices, and FCCVD transport phenomena.
+This post lays out, as clearly as possible, how 2D planar, 2D axisymmetric, and 3D models differ, what each can and cannot represent, and why these choices matter for asymmetric jets, buoyancy-driven vortices, and FCCVD transport.

-I care about this topic because I’ve seen how easy it is to misinterpret a “symmetric” 2D solution or to misclassify a Coandă deflection as numerical noise.
-Once you understand how the reduced equations work, these behaviors make complete sense.

 ---